Folklore (Taylor Swift album): Critical reception

 Several critics welcomed Swift's new musical direction.
-Chris Willman of Variety considered Folklore to be a "first-rank album", and its change of a musical style a "serious act of sonic palette cleansing" for Swift.
+Chris Willman of Variety considered Folklore to be a "first-rank album" and its change of musical style a "serious act of sonic palette cleansing" for Swift.
 Laura Snapes of The Guardian considered it to be the most cohesive and the most experimental among Swift's releases.
 Entertainment Weekly's Maura Johnston deemed the album a bold move for a pop star like Swift to challenge its audience.
-Roisin O'Connor of The Independent praised the album's "exquisite, piano-based poetry" which she found unconventional for Swift's catalog.
+Roisin O'Connor of The Independent praised the album's "exquisite, piano-based poetry", which she found unconventional for Swift's catalog.
 AllMusic's Stephen Thomas Erlewine was positive towards the album but felt its musical styles are not "precisely new tricks" for Swift.
 In agreement, Annie Zaleski of The A.V.
 Club deemed the album not completely experimental, but still a new aspect of Swift's artistry.
-In his Substack-published Consumer Guide column, Robert Christgau was most moved by the youth-themed "Seven" and "Betty" than the more adult songs, which he summarized as "melodically fetching, lyrically deft pop songs that are fine as far as they go".
+In his "Consumer Guide" column, Robert Christgau was most moved by the youth-themed "Seven" and "Betty" than the more adult songs, which he summarized as "melodically fetching, lyrically deft pop songs that are fine as far as they go".
 He singled out "The Last Great American Dynasty" as the only intolerable song for how it reminds him of "Taylor Swift the showbiz plutocrat".
 In a mixed review, The New York Times critic Jon Caramanica praised Swift's songwriting but felt the album is burdened by "desolate" and "overcomposed" indie rock.